 About 15 percent of minerals fluoresce under blacklight, and they generally don’t glow in the daytime.
-Essentially, ultraviolet light shining on these minerals is absorbed into the rock, where it reacts with chemicals in the material, and excites the electrons in the mineral, thus emitting that energy as an outwardly glow.
-Different types of ultraviolet light—longwave and shortwave—can produce different colors from the same rock, and based on other materials inside the mineral or cutting through a rock (called activators), it may glow multiple colors.
+Essentially, ultraviolet light shining on these minerals is absorbed into the rock, where it reacts with chemicals in the material and excites the electrons in the mineral, thus emitting that energy as an outwardly glow.
+Different types of ultraviolet light—longwave and shortwave—can produce different colors from the same rock, and some rocks that have other materials inside them (called activators) may glow multiple colors.

 “A mineral might pick up different activators depending on where it forms, so a specimen from Mexico might fluoresce a different color than one from Arizona, even though it’s the same mineral,” Jill Pasteris, a professor of earth and planetary sciences at Washington University, told the college’s newspaper.
 “On the other hand, some minerals are just good fluorescers.
 Calcite, for example, can glow in just about all the fluorescent colors.
 But, oddly enough, having too much of an activator can prevent fluorescence as well.
 So an overdose of a generalized activator like manganese can keep a good fluorescer like calcite from lighting up.”